projectdelphai/brunnr/README.md

 Examples
 -------------
-NOTE: Not all of these features have been implemented, your results may vary.
+NOTE: Not all of these features have been implemented and/or thoroughly tested so your results may vary.

 To run on port /dev/ttyASM0 and print to stdout ("-o stdout" is implied):